<check against delivery>

 Care for the integrity and sustainability of our institutions.
 Care for excellence and progress.

 This kind of care is at the heart of our productivity discussion.
 It's the heart of our success.
-It's the heart of our defence relations.
+It's the heart of everything we do.

-The more we get to meet each other and understand how fundamental are the things that unite us, as opposed to where we came from or what our background is, the stronger we will be.
+The more we get to meet each other and understand how fundamental things are that unite us, as opposed to where we came from or what our background is, the stronger we will be.

 And, in a way, it’s the easiest.